AnnaztlaW/Name-Encryption/README.md

 ## Compilation
 To compile the program two steps are nessesary.
-Clone the respository and run the following:
+Clone the respository, or copy the main.py and cypher.py file to be in the same file location, and run the following (recommended in Visual Studio Code 2):
 ```bash
 python main.py
 ```